John von Neumann: A Strange Kind of Bird

 And, as hard as it may be for many to imagine, the simplicity of this architecture was completely non-obvious at the time.
 Prior to this innovation, “program-controlled computers” existed, such as ENIAC at UPenn, which could only be programmed by manually setting switches and inserting new cables to route data.
 Visually, an outsider observing the programming of these computers did not look dissimilar to the work of a telephone switchboard operator.
 Programming as we know it came into being as a result of von Neumann architectures.
 In fact, as Bhattacharya notes in his book, von Neumann’s second wife, Klará, was one of the first modern computer programmers.

 And, when it comes to social science, von Neumann did something possibly even more important than founding game theory.
 The concept of utility existing as a number was first formalized by von Neumann himself.
-The importance of this building block to modern economics cannot be understated.
+The importance of this building block to modern economics cannot be overstated.
 Modern economics as a discipline would look extremely different without this key piece of knowledge.

 Even Daniel Kahneman, Nobel Prize winner in economics and one of the co-founders of the field of behavioral economics, believes this contribution to be indispensable to the field.
 Many might think that Kahneman may see this mathematical contribution as less impressive than other economists because behavioral economics is, to some, a bit of a backlash against the mathematization of the social sciences.
 But they would be wrong.
 Kahneman has stated that this contribution by von Neumann is the most important theory in all of the social sciences.